EliAndrewC/l7r/setting/l7r.md

 ### Registering a bounty

-Fugitives often flee the jurisdiction where they are wanted, and crossing clan boundaries to hide amongst the enemies of the magistrates who seek them.
+Fugitives often flee the jurisdiction where they are wanted, and cross clan boundaries to hide amongst the enemies of the magistrates who seek them.

 Even when they don't cross clan boundaries, it is Imperial magistrates who are responsible for notifying other jurisdictions about a fugitive on the run.
 [Soshi Saibankan](https://hiddenway.obsidianportal.com/wikis/soshi-saibankan) helped formalize these procedures during the reign of Hantei the Tenth, which may include: